Israelites (song)

-"Israelites" is a song written by Desmond Dekker and Leslie Kong that became a hit for Dekker's group, Desmond Dekker & The Aces, reaching the top of the charts in numerous countries in 1969.
-Sung in Jamaican creole, some of the song's lyrics were not readily understood by many British and American listeners at the time of its release.
+"Israelites" is a song written by Desmond Dekker and Leslie Kong for their group, Desmond Dekker & the Aces, which reached the top of the charts in numerous countries in 1969.
+Sung in Jamaican Patois, some of the song's lyrics were not readily understood by many British and American listeners at the time of its release.
 Despite this, the single was the first UK reggae #1 and among the first to reach the US top ten (peaking at #9).
-It combined the Rastafarian religion with rude boy concerns, to make what has been described as a "timeless masterpiece that knew no boundaries".
+It combined the Rastafarian religion with rude boy concerns, to make what has been described by Allmusic as a "timeless masterpiece that knew no boundaries".

 Song

 Origin and lyrics

 Originally issued in Jamaica as "Poor Me Israelites", it remains the best known Jamaican reggae hit to reach the United States Hot 100's top 10, and was written almost two years after Dekker first made his mark with the rude boy song "007 (Shanty Town)".
 Dekker composed the song after overhearing an argument: "I was walking in the park, eating popcorn.
 I heard a couple arguing about money.
 She was saying she needs money and he was saying the work he was doing was not giving him enough.
 I related to those things and began to sing a little song: 'You get up in the morning and you're slaving for bread.'
 By the time I got home, it was complete."
-The title has been the source of speculation, but most settle on the Rastafarian Movement's association with the Twelve Tribes of Israel.
+The title has been the source of speculation, but most settle on the Rastafarian Movement's association/claimed ancestry with the ancient Israelites.
 In the 1960s, Jamaican Rastafarians were largely marginalized as "cultish" and ostracized from the larger society, including by the more conservative Christian church in Kingston.
-Destitute ("slaving for bread") and unkempt ("Shirt dem a-tear up, trousers a-go"), some Rastafarians were tempted to a life of crime ("I don't want to end up like Bonnie and Clyde").
+Destitute ("slaving for bread") and unkempt ("Shirt dem a-tear up, trousers a-gone"), some Rastafarians were tempted to a life of crime ("I don't want to end up like Bonnie and Clyde").
 The song is a lament of this condition.

 Musical structure

-The vocal melody is syncopated and is centred on the tone of B flat.
+The vocal melody is syncopated and centred on the tone of B flat.
 The chords of the guitar accompaniment are played on the offbeat and move through the tonic chord [B flat], the subdominant [E flat], the dominant [F], and the occasional [D flat], viz, [B flat] - [E flat] - [F] - [B flat] - [D flat].
-It was one of the first reggae songs to become an international hit, despite Dekker's strong Jamaican accent which made his lyrics difficult to understand for many listeners outside Jamaica.
+It was one of the first reggae songs to become an international hit, despite Dekker's strong Jamaican accent which made his lyrics difficult for many listeners to understand outside of Jamaica.